 The smell of incense was thick in the air as people were grabbing whole handfuls of incense, lighting them and praying.
-Nearby there were big incinerators that were constantly burning wood to supply the coals to light the incense sticks.
+Nearby there were big incinerators that were constantly burning wood to supply the coal to light the incense sticks.

-A little further down the street and I could once again smell incense and I soon found the source.
+A little further down the street I could once again smell incense and I soon found the source.
 A few giant incense sticks burning away, their fragrant smoke drifting down the street towards the temple.

 I came to a corner and turned and walked down a different direction and was faced with more of the beautiful colonial style buildings.

-Turning another corner I was confronted with a small street market.
+Turning another corner, I was confronted with a small street market.
 All of the restaurants along the street had stalls and tables set up in front of their restaurants and were selling food to people walking past.

 I found a guy selling coconuts so I asked for one and he set about opening the top and handing it to me with a straw and on such a hot and humid day, it went down beautifully!

-Refreshed I continued walking along the streets and enjoying the architecture, sights and smells of George Town.
+Refreshed, I continued walking along the streets and enjoying the architecture, sights and smells of George Town.

 One of the things that was amazing for me is represented in this picture.

 New, recently opened shops (The Mugshot coffee shop and Rainforest bakery) sitting alongside guesthouses and hardware stores that looked like they had been there for generations.
-This is what fascinates me about Japan, and continues to life in Japan enjoyable and interesting.
-The old, traditional parts coexisting beautifully with the new, modern side.
+This is what fascinates me about Japan, and continues to make life in Japan enjoyable and interesting.
+The old, traditional parts coexist beautifully with the new, modern side.

 I was starting to get hungry and saw something that looked good, unfortunately it was closed.....